nikos-kitmeridis/AuthConnectDJS/README.md

 ```

 ### Custom data storage solution
-By default, AuthConnect stores tokens for each server in a local JSON file called `credentials.json`, as an easy way for amateur developers to get started.

-If your bot is more robust and you have a database set up, you can change this behavior by overriding the credential store and retrieve functions.
+If none of the built-in data storage solutions work for you and you have a database set up, you can change this behavior by overriding the credential store and retrieve functions.
 Just call `setDataHandlers`.
 (Detailed in API Reference section below)

 These callbacks will be called every time token data is requested or updated, so you will want to implement some simple caching solution to avoid unnecessary database calls.